A CSRF in Nokia with a Referer Bypass

 Using devtools, I inspected the delete account code block, noticed the path and POST method used.

-Then proceeded to craft the malicious HTML document:
+I proceeded to craft the malicious HTML document:

 <form method="POST" action="https://network.developer.nokia.com/accounts/profile/requestaccountdeletion">